grimmier378/MQGrimGUI/README.md

 Converting MyUI Lua into a Plugin.

-This will give you a Main Window with toggles for enable/disabling other windows.
+Giving you a feature filled ImGui based UI for the game.

-Current Windows include:
+_Current Windows:_

 * Main Window (This containes toggles to all of the other windows as a button to get to config)
 * Player Window (Target window is included if not split out)